cscorley/bevy_ggrs_rapier_example/README.md

 - WASD movement
 - R turn on random movement for this window
 - T turn off random movement for this window

+Testing

+- You can test rollbacks locally
+  - On Linux, I use the included `slowmode.sh` script.
+    - Run with root/sudo.
+    - Run again to restore.
+  - On Windows, I use clumsy https://jagt.github.io/clumsy/